Author • Developmental Editor • Writing Consultant

-Corbin Lewars is a Seattle-based author, writing coach, developmental editor and writing instructor with over fifteen years of experience.
+Corbin Lewars is a Seattle-based author, developmental editor, writing consultant and instructor with over fifteen years of experience.

 Corbin wrote her first book, The Nosy Puppy, at the age of five.
 She moved on from construction paper and staples to a typewriter when writing her autobiography, My Life, at the age of ten.
-She has continued on to author Creating a Life, which was nominated for the 2011 PNBA and WA State Book Awards, and Divorce as Opportunity (September, 2013).
+She has continued on to author Creating a Life, which was nominated for the 2011 PNBA and WA State Book Awards, and Losing Him, Gaining You (February, 2014).
 She is currently working on her novel Swings.
 Fortunately, she now uses a laptop.

 Her essays have been published in Hip Mama, A Wild Ride, Mamapedia, Stories with Grace Mothering, Midwifery Today and over twenty-five publications and anthologies.
 She currently writes for the Seattle PI and Ballard News Tribune.